Picture yourself at a grocery store, you’re doing the shopping for the next few days, and you’ve got a hankering for some beef.

 As a conscientious and discerning consumer, you adhere to the principles of Slow Meat, you eat less than average, and you choose better quality products, raised sustainably and thoughtfully, respectful of animal rights and the environment.
 You pick up a flank steak, it comes from a grassfed cow, and stamped on the packaging, loudly and proudly “Product of [yourcountry]”.
 That ticks the major boxes you think to yourself, and that’s going to look great sitting on my grill rubbed in salt and olive oil.
 You pop it in your basket and head over towards the dairy section.
 Did you think for a second that the lovely steak that you just planned dinner around was not in fact from the country on the label?
 Did you think that the cow from which it came might not even have been grassfed?
 Did you consider that the label might not be accurate?
 Should you have to?

 It sends a confronting message about the fragility of the market.
-Family farmers have costs and requirements enough, the massive erosion of their market share, due it seems to essentially dishonest labeling is a bitter pill to swallow.
+Family farmers have costs and requirements enough, the massive erosion of their market share due to, it seems, essentially dishonest labeling is a bitter pill to swallow.
 All of this without taking into account whether the meat being imported is even up to the same standard as the local product, given that with such lax regulation, export meat can often be the foreign producer’s second-grade or lower quality meat, not able to fetch a competitive price on their local market.

 The second issue affects consumers far more directly: the supply chain is opaque and obscure.
 At best, the label provides inaccurate or incomplete information, at worst, it misleads consumers, hiding the true origin of a product and passing off imported meat as local.
 Such a glaring irregularity means that consumers in fact have no real information about the provenance of their meat.
 If they cannot even trust that the meat that they are buying is indeed from the country stated on the label, why would they trust that it is grassfed, or organic, or any other claim?
 Transparency all along the supply chain is absolutely crucial for understanding provenance and making informed choices, an issue that is now being sidestepped.
 Packaging foreign meat in the USA under the current regulation basically rubs out traceability, Balkcom warns, “As soon as it enters the processing center, the trail goes quiet, they get to change the identity of the meat.”